Part V

 4. Craving & Compulsion: The altered brain circuitry creates powerful cravings.
 Environmental cues associated with the addiction can trigger intense urges.
 Decision-making circuits in the prefrontal cortex become impaired, making it difficult to resist the compulsion, even in the face of negative consequences.

-Addiction essentially rewires motivation and choice.
+Addiction hijacks the brain’s motivational circuitry and choice systems.
 Understanding this neurobiology helps demystify the intensity of addiction and fosters compassion for the struggle involved.

-It powerfully underscores why ‘just saying no’ is profoundly difficult and often impossible when the brain’s core motivational systems have been fundamentally altered.
+It powerfully underscores why “just saying no” can be profoundly difficult, especially when the brain’s core motivational systems have been altered by repeated reinforcement and stress.

 Addiction as Adaptation & Unmet Needs: Compassion and Accountability